The Snow Lies Deep by Paula Munier #bookreview @minotaurbooks

 Review

-Need a gender reveal gone bad…THIS IS IT!
+Need a great setting, cozy mystery…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.